alexander-scott/Enhanced-Trigger-Box/README.md

 #### Variable values not being saved correctly in custom components

 This is quite a vague issue so there could be a whole multitude of reasons why it isn't saving.
 One thing I would recommend checking is that all the variables are public and not private.
-This has solved a frustrating problem for me in the past.
+This has solved a similar problem for me in the past and could be the solution to your problem.

 Misc
 ---------------